How to Create a Membership Website

 # 3: Filtering & Sorting 🔍

-To be honest, this feature is quite occasional since not each type of business or membership model would need it.
+To be honest, this feature is quite occasional since not every type of business or membership model needs it.

-Conversely, if you use a content library as your membership model, filtering & sorting is just what the doctor ordered.
+Conversely, if you use a content library as your membership model, you will most likely need filtering & sorting feature.

-The types of filters will also depend on what content you provide, but a generalized list could look as follows.
-So, you could add filters by:
+The types of filters will also depend on what kind of content you provide, but a generalized list could look as follows:

 - Date of publishing.